GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/using-a-pwa-in-your-android-app/index.md

 In addition, feature discoverability often doesn't always work as expected and compatibility issues between Android versions and OEMs can also be a problem.
-When using one of those solutions, developers need additional quality assurance processes and incur in extra development cost to detect and create workarounds.
+When using one of those solutions, developers need additional quality assurance processes and incur an extra development cost to detect and create workarounds.

 ### Trusted Web Activity is a new container for Web apps on Android